logzio/logz-docs/_source/logzio_collections/_log-sources/python.md

 # If you're using a serverless function, uncomment.
 # from logzio.flusher import LogzioFlusher

-# Say I have saved my dictionary configuration in a variable named 'LOGGING' - see 'Dict Config' sample section
+# Say I have saved my configuration as a dictionary in a variable named 'LOGGING' - see 'Dict Config' sample section
 logging.config.dictConfig(LOGGING)
 logger = logging.getLogger('superAwesomeLogzioLogger')